deskbannerad1

 11. Grocery Bags

-You might be tempted to throw away your old grocery bags, but they are incredibly useful in survival scenarios.
-Use them to collect water, gather food, or even mark trails.
-They can also serve as makeshift hand coverings or be used to keep gear dry in wet conditions.
+Don’t discard grocery bags—they’re incredibly useful in survival scenarios.
+Use them to collect water, gather food, mark trails, or keep gear dry in wet conditions.

 12. Newspapers